sal55/langs/candm.md

 name following simpler rules.

 **75** As well as 'include' that M rarely still uses (eg. to incorporate generated code), M has **strinclude**.
-This incorporates any text files into a program, as though it was a string constant.
+This incorporates any text file into a program, as though it was a string constant.
 This is used, for example, to bundle library sources into my compilers.
 If this program is called test.m, then this prints itself:
 ````
 proc start=